-In academic year 22-23, most courses overall met the College's minimum standard for student achievement of 70% or greater.
+In academic year 2022-23, most courses overall met the College's minimum standard for student achievement of 70% or greater.
 While the assessment process requires departments to identify planned improvements for those courses that do NOT meet the minimum achievement, many faculty members reported planned improvements in their methods of evaluation even when the course met the minimum standard.
 Listed below are the various planned improvements as identified by faculty:

-- Additional formula review/practice and addition of virtual flashcards - Additional pre-reading activities - Additional clarification of assignments - Analyze methods and timing of assessments - Assessing the validity of questions and problems - Communicate with faculty from other departments, divisions, and colleges about best practices - Emphasize key concepts - Emphasize importance of formal tutoring sessions - Evaluate assignments and exams to ensure the key concepts are being practiced and explained - Expand group assignments and team-based, active learning
+- Additional formula review/practice and addition of virtual flashcards - Additional pre-reading activities - Additional clarification of assignments - Advance partnership with Disability Support Services to address accessibility needs of students - Analyze methods and timing of assessments - Assessing the validity of questions - Communicate with faculty from other departments, divisions, and colleges about best practices - Emphasize key concepts - Emphasize importance of formal tutoring sessions - Evaluate assignments and exams to ensure the key concepts are being practiced and explained - Expand group assignments and team-based, active learning - Expand video-based and audio-based learning in online courses - Incorporate accreditation standards into assessment plans - Implement revisions to study guides, within course management system (Blackboard) - Implement supplemental instruction for courses with high DFW rates identified in the Title III grant - Improve pre/post-test assessment continually - Increase co-curricular application of learning outcomes - Increase number of faculty members training by ACUE for effective delivery of online courses - Increase review sessions in online courses

-- Expand video-based learning in web courses - Incorporate accreditation standards into assessment plans - Implement revisions to study guides, within course management system (Blackboard) - Improve pre/post-test assessment continually - Increase review sessions in online courses - Promote the use of our tutoring centers and other support services, including A&P open lab and ELL lab - Provide additional study guides - Provide appropriate support materials on Blackboard and use resources from publishers - Re-assignment, re-organization, and facilitation of assignments to utilize strengths of our faculty - Re-evaluate study guides, review exercises, and discussion forum topics - Redesign courses to meet Ohio Department of Higher Education OT36 requirements - Reinforce key concepts from prior classes to improve student learning outcomes - Review high DFW courses for areas of improvement - Revise and adjust assessment methods in courses that fall below the threshold - Revise rubrics to provide more detailed evaluation criteria - Update and improve audio lectures for web courses in addition to written lecture notes - Update audio lectures and utilize "virtual" flashcards into online courses - Utilize synchronous "live" review sessions for online courses
+- Increase use of Starfish software and referral flags for students to student services - Mandatory Writing Center visits - Promote the use of our tutoring centers and other support services, including A&P open lab and ELL lab - Provide additional study guides - Provide appropriate support materials on Blackboard and use resources from publishers - Provide directions on how to complete online assignments - Re-assignment, re-organization, and facilitation of assignments to utilize strengths of our faculty - Re-evaluate study guides, review exercises, and discussion forum topics - Redesign courses to meet Ohio Department of Higher Education OT36 requirements - Reinforce key concepts from prior classes to improve student learning outcomes - Review high DFW courses for areas of improvement - Review the GLO's, PLO's, and SLO's as well as review the methods of evaluation in courses - Revise and adjust assessment methods in courses that fall below the threshold - Revise exams, skill evaluations, and faculty calibration exercises - Revise rubrics to provide more detailed evaluation criteria